 His wife made these pearl meatballs before a battle for his army and hope to cheer them up so they will win the battle.
 Another saying is the wife of Chen Youliang made this dish for the soldiers who have digestive system problems so they won’t starve in battle.
 With this dish being made with mince and ground rice the soldiers can easily digest this with both meat and rice.

-No matter who is the creator of this dish, pearl meatballs are definitely from Hubei, China, and this is a popular dish in both banquets and Chinese reunion dinners.
+This is a popular dish in both banquets and Chinese reunion dinners.
 In Chinese culture objects that are usually round shaped are associated with the meanings of reunion and being together.
 Also even though the name is quite attractive the most important thing about this dish is it’s absolutely delicious.

 When purchasing mince for this dish, do try if you can to purchase mince that contains a slightly higher percentage of fat as this will vastly improve the texture of the meatballs.
-Alternatively if you don’t want to increase the fat you can add tofu into the meatball mixture instead.
+Alternatively, if you don’t want to increase the fat you can add tofu into the meatball mixture instead.
 It’s not quite the same thing but will make the texture of the meatball a bit softer.

 You can use pork mince or beef mince.
 Traditionally Chinese people make this dish from pork mince but if you’re not so keen on pork you can substitute it with beef.